Latin Two / Expansion

 • 53 course hours

-• Live classes held over Zoom on Wednesday and Thursdays
+• Live classes held over Zoom on Wednesdays and Thursdays

 • Lectures, feedback sessions, font file reviews, focused instruction to push your ideas further